Get coverage even if you don’t have a driver’s license or have only a temporary or an international driver’s license.

 Access Auto Insurance does not provide any online information on insurance discounts available to its customers, which is unusual for an insurance agency.
 Many people rely on discounts such as multi-car or anti-theft discounts to bring down their premiums.
 Make sure to ask an agent when you talk to them for a quote.

 How To Get An Access Auto Insurance Quote

 If you plan to buy your car insurance from Access Auto Insurance, you have three options to get a free, no-obligation quote – online, over the phone, and in-person at any of the nine physical stores in Arizona or four in Indiana.
 Access Auto Insurance has an online tool that will help you find your nearest location.

 Access Auto Insurance promises instant coverage.
 If you purchase a policy online, you will be able to download your insurance ID card directly on your device.
 If you buy insurance over the phone, you will receive your insurance ID in your email.
 If you buy your insurance at an Access Auto Insurance store, the agent will give you the card directly.

-For a simpler process, use this quick tool or call (855) 518-0148 to get matched with the best coverage and rates in your area:
+For a simpler process, use this quick tool or call phone number below to get matched with the best coverage and rates in your area:

 Access Auto Insurance has been accredited with the Better Business Bureau since 2018 and is rated A+ by the organization.
-All six customer reviews for Access are positive, which gives it an average rating of 5 out of 5.
+All Access Insurance reviews from the BBB are positive, which gives it an average rating of 5.0 out of 5.0.
 One complaint was filed against Access Auto Insurance on BBB in 2019, but its details are currently unavailable.

 If you like to have the option of paying your bills online or being able to set up automatic payments so that you never miss a payment, Access Auto Insurance offers both these features.
 However, it doesn’t have a mobile app, which can seem like a disadvantage to tech-oriented customers.